ethanavatar/notidoro/README.md

 ## TODO List

 - [ ] Add a noise to the notifications
+- [ ] Make total hours optional and add buttons on the break notification to add another rep
 - [ ] Properly format time in logs and notifications
     - [ ] Use a logging library
     - [ ] [Maybe] switch to `chrono` for time